Starting a business abroad

 Register your business with the local authorities

 Almost all countries have a register for businesses.
 A government agency usually manages such a register.
 It differs per country how long it takes to register your company.
 The registration fee also differs.
-Our network of embassies and consulates abroad helps you find the right contacts in a country.
+The network of Dutch embassies and consulates abroad helps you find the right contacts in a country.

-You will face special rules for Dutch corporate or income tax (in Dutch) and taxes in the country of establishment.
-And sometimes withholding tax (bronbelasting), which is often withheld if you receive interest, royalties or dividends from another country.
+You will have to deal with special rules for Dutch corporate tax (in Dutch) or income tax and taxes in the country of establishment.
+And sometimes withholding tax (bronbelasting), which is often withheld if you receive interest, royalties, or dividends from another country.
 The Netherlands has concluded tax treaties with a large number of countries.
 This prevents you from paying tax on your income or assets more than once.

 Payroll tax and social security